Noise-cancelling headphones: Are they good enough for hearing protection?

 The "Noise" that noise-cancelling headphones remove is mostly unwanted sound.

 For example, a loud conversation between colleagues in an open office environment could be a quiet noise that prohibits you from focusing on a task.
-The noise many headphones advertise to cancel, is mostly static and periodic, like the droning of an airplane engine or the hum of an air-condition.
+The noise, many headphones advertise to cancel, is mostly static and periodic, like the droning of an airplane engine or the hum of an air-condition.

 On the other hand, you have harmful noise.
 Loud and harmful sounds can be damaging to our hearing, even if it is desirable (like music).
 Your exposure to noise levels and amount of time is what makes a damaging sound.
 When exposure exceeds 85dB for 8 hours a day, you are at risk of acquiring Noise Induced Hearing Loss (NIHL).
 The time you can safely be exposed to louder sounds is much shorter.
 At 100dB, the level of a rock concert, the safety threshold is only 15 minutes.